bigredhdl/bbblack-meteor-blinky/readme.md

 cd bbblack-meteor-blinky/private
 ```

-You probably also need to at least add the ejson package to node.
+You probably also need to at least add the ejson and ddp packages to node.
 ```
 npm install ejson
+npm install ddp
 ```
-If you get any erros from node.js about missing packages you should be able to install them via npm as well (i.e. ddp, underscore)
+If you get any errors from node.js about missing packages you should be able to install them via npm as well (i.e. underscore etc...)

 One more thing before we get to blink something.
-You must change line 14 of bbblack-meteor-blinky-hardware.js so that the server URL matches the one we used above when we deplyed to the meteor.com server.
+You must change line 14 of bbblack-meteor-blinky-hardware.js so that the server URL matches the one we used above when we deployed to the meteor.com server.

 ```
 host : "bbblack-meteor-blinky.meteor.com",